ibm-cloud-docs/containers/cs_storage.md

     <tr>
     <td><code>spec/accessModes</code>
     <code>resources/requests/iops</code></td>
     <td>This option is for ibmc-file-custom / ibmc-file-retain-custom only.
 Specify the total IOPS for the storage.
-Run `kubectl describe storageclasses ibmc-file-custom` to see all options.
+To see all options, run `kubectl describe storageclasses ibmc-file-custom`.
 If you choose an IOPS other than one that is listed, the IOPS is rounded up.</td>
     </tr>
     </tbody></table>